 So let’s pause for a moment and address the issue of grooming in terms of those who don’t look like a million bucks.
 Let’s be open to everyone, even if only for a minute.
 I won’t make ridiculous claims, such as ‘we must respond with equal enthusiasm to everyone we meet, all the time, regardless of how they look!’ because that would be fake.
 But let’s take a moment the next time we deal with someone and expand our civility toward him or her beyond our comfort zone, not based on appearances but on something more, whatever it may be.

 Let’s also dare to go out once in a while looking like shit – or, should I say, without having spent half an hour in front of the mirror.
 Let’s see if the world collapses if we walk around looking unpolished and casual.

-See, at the end of the day, we are responsible for the pressures that break us.
+See, at the end of the day, we’re responsible for the pressures that break us.
 If we want to live in a less superficial and more meaningful world, let’s be the change we want to see, be we men or women.
-Let’s drop the masks for the person behind them and simply hang out, even if for a while.
+Let’s drop the masks and let the person behind them shine.
+What have we got to lose, except our vanity?